Palpatine: Rebels

 Palpatine returns physically in season four (voiced again by McDiarmid).
 In the episodes "Wolves and a Door" and "A World Between Worlds", he appears as a hologram overseeing the excavation of the Lothal Jedi Temple, which contains a portal to a separate dimension of the Force outside of space and time, which Palpatine considers a 'conduit between the living and the dead' that could give him unrivaled power of the Force itself if he can access it.
 Shortly after Ezra Bridger (voiced by Taylor Gray) reaches through time and space to rescue Ahsoka from Vader, Palpatine sets up a portal that shows Jedi Master Kanan Jarrus' (voiced by Freddie Prinze Jr.) final moments.
 While Ezra wants to reach through the portal and rescue Kanan, Ahsoka convinces him not to.
 Palpatine then reveals himself through the portal and attacks Ezra with Force lightning.
 However, Ahsoka and Ezra manage to evade him and go their separate ways, thus denying Palpatine full power.

 Palpatine later returns in the series finale "Family Reunion - and Farewell".
 In the episode, Ezra, having surrendered himself to Grand Admiral Thrawn (voiced by Lars Mikkelsen) to protect Lothal, is taken by him to a room containing a reconstructed section of the ruined Jedi Temple and a hologram of Palpatine as he appears in the prequel films.
 Palpatine, having acknowledged the threat Ezra poses to the Empire, presents himself as a kindly old man and shows Ezra a vision of his dead parents through a doorway, promising that the youth will be with them if he enters it.
 Ezra is initially mesmerized by Palpatine's promise and goes to enter the door, but finally resists and destroys the reconstructed Jedi Temple and the illusion.
 Palpatine's hologram emerges from the rubble, flickering to show his true self, and commands his Royal Guards to kill Ezra, though Ezra manages to defeat them and escape.
 According to series creator Dave Filoni, the events of Rogue One and A New Hope happen shortly after this episode, thus refocusing Palpatine's attention from Ezra and Lothal's liberation to the Rebel Alliance and Luke Skywalker.

 The Bad Batch

 Palpatine appears in the first season of the 2021 animated series Star Wars: The Bad Batch.
 The series is set during (and immediately following) the events of the 2005 film Revenge of the Sith.
-The series' first episode depicts Palpatine's senate speech from the film in animated form, using the archive sound of McDiarmid's dialogue.
-As in the film, Palpatine orders the extermination of the Jedi and declares himself emperor.
+The series' first episode depicts Palpatine's Senate speech from the film in animated form, using the archive sound of McDiarmid's dialogue.
+As in the film, Palpatine orders the extermination of the Jedi and declares himself Emperor.

-Palpatine appears in season 3, in which he inspects the progress of Project Necromancer's clone experiments under the supervision of Imperial scientist Dr. Hemlock.
+Palpatine appears in season 3, in which he inspects the progress of Project Necromancer's clone experiments under the supervision of Imperial scientist Dr. Hemlock (voiced by Jimmi Simpson).